 Take your LONELY PLANET Guidebook along.
 The MILEPOST Travel Planner is my travel bible once you cross the Yukon border.
 Pick up additional guides and maps at local Visitor Centres.

 44. Notebook and pen

 The notebook is an important item on my road trip planner list.
-Used as my diary, it’s also useful for general notes, writing down information, impressions, and memories.
+Used as my diary, it’s also useful for general notes, and writing down information, impressions, and memories.

 This is important!
 You must know how to use your gear to have a better chance of survival if something goes wrong.
 Having a map and compass will be useless if you don’t know how to read them and navigate your way to safety.